lionell/labs/parcs/README.md

 app           us-central1-c  n1-standard-1               10.128.0.3   35.192.150.94  RUNNING
 ```

+**Notice!
+You'll need internal ip of every instance later**

 ## Setting up daemons

-Let's start with `daemon-1` and connect to it via `gcloud compute ssh daemon-1 --zone us-central1-c`.
+Let's start with `daemon-1` and connect to it via ssh `gcloud compute ssh daemon-1 --zone us-central1-c`.
 Now we need to install `java` like this `sudo apt-get update && sudo apt-get install -y openjdk-9-jdk`.
 After this we need to download pre-packed daemon `wget https://github.com/lionell/labs/raw/master/parcs/Daemon/Daemon.jar`.
-Finally we can run our daemon `java -jar Daemon.jar&`.
+Finally we can start our daemon `java -jar Daemon.jar&`.

 To recap, here all the steps together
 ```